Aircloak/aircloak/air/docs/content/attacks.md

 An attacker may be able to learn about individual users from whether a given bucket was suppressed or not.
 For instance, if a constant threshold were used for the suppress decision (i.e. suppress when 2 or fewer distinct users), then if the attacker happened to know that there is either 2 or 3 users with a certain set of attribute values, then if the bucket is not suppressed then the attacker knows that there must be three users, and potentially learns something about the third user.

-To prevent this, the cloak uses a noisy threshold using sticky layered noise.
+To prevent this, Diffix uses a noisy threshold using sticky layered noise.
 Because the threshold itself can vary, in the previous example the attacker would be uncertain as to whether there were 2 or 3 users.

 ## Noise averaging attacks